 We hope to fill the gaps in the local media landscape.
 We lead critical conversations and make space for those most impacted by issues to tell their stories.
 Writers and readers will come to us to see beyond the headlines, and dive in head first into the issues.

 Who is behind this?

 Teneile Warren is a writer, playwright and community advocate with a background in broadcast journalism and media communications.
 Warren brings her lived experience to her writing and creative work.
 Her writing sits at the intersection of race, gender, identity and migrant bodies.
 Her writing has appeared in ByBlacks, HuffPost Canada, CBC Parents, and Barren Magazine.
 She is wife to Rebecca, mother to Kelso and furmama to Goop, Oopy and Rae.

 Fitsum Areguy is a Kitchener-based writer, journalist, and shawarma poutine connoisseur.
 Voted Waterloo Region’s ‘Best Local Writer’ in 2020, he has published in Canadian Dimension, Waterloo Region Record, Briarpatch Magazine, The Community Edition, and Korea Expose.
-Areguy’s interests focus on human rights, misuses of power, and community development, connecting local stories to provincial, national, and global issues through reporting and analysis.
+Areguy’s interests focus on identity, state violence, and community engagement.
 He is the co-founder and project director of Textile Magazine, a literary publication and writing mentorship program.

 Phi thought he would be sitting out the rest of the pandemic, before opportunity came knocking on his door.
 When he first heard of insideWaterloo, he was excited at its potential.
 When he was asked to joined the team, he couldn’t say no. Phi was raised in Kitchener, and graduated from the Conestoga College Radio Broadcast program.
 He later cut his teeth as a reporter at 570 NEWS before bowing out due to pandemic fatigue.
 That break was short lived when he was contacted by Fitsum.
 He now hopes to use his time at insideWaterloo to tell deeper, more in-depth stories from BIPOC and other marginalized communities.
 Despite being a huge film fan, Phi has been trying to get into reading more books lately.